KABOSScodes/apm_projects/chapters/ChapterNotes.md

 - $x_{ij}$: Value of the jth predictor for the ith sample
 - $e_i$: Random error that cannot be explained by the model

+This makes them highly interpretable, but they are mainly useful when the relationship between the predictors and the response falls along a hyperplane.
+Linear regression models can be augmented in case the relation between predictors is curvilinear (quadratic, cubic, interactions between predictors), If the relation between predictors and response is curvelinear (quadratic, cubic, interactions between predictors), one can attempt to augment the linear models by adding predictors that are functions of original predictors, but such augmentations may not always be enough to capture non-linear relationships.

 A model in the above form is said to be linear in its parameters.
 Models linear in their parameters include:

 - Ordinary linear regression